Spam Detection and Protection

 Honeypot

-The result of the honeypot checks will be recorded in the Gravity Forms core log:
+If logging is enabled, the result of the honeypot checks will be recorded in the Gravity Forms core log.
+Here are the possible logging statements, not all of them will be recorded for every submission.

 [date and time] - DEBUG --> GFFormDisplay::process_form(): Aborting early via gform_abort_submission_with_confirmation filter.